deanturpin/thelaststraw/readme.md

 Of particular note are ingredients such as [dry coconut](images/coconut_hisbe.jpg), [cacao nibs](images/nibs_hisbe.jpg), olive oil, [goji berries](images/goji_hisbe.jpg) and plain/milk/white [chocolate buttons](images/chocolate_hisbe.jpg).
-They're only £10/Kg too, whereas Waitrose charges up to 20/Kg for a 100g bar of Green and Blacks and you have to do something with the packaging.
+Chocolate is only £10/Kg too, whereas Waitrose charges up to 20/Kg for a 100g bar of Green and Blacks and you have to do something with the packaging.